SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services88/CRMScript/GetCRMScriptByUniqueIdentifier.md

 ## GetCRMScriptByUniqueIdentifier

 Get information about a script from a unique identifier
-<br />**Online Restricted:** The CRMScript agent is not available in Online by default.
+<para /><b>Online Restricted:</b> The CRMScript agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **uniqueIdentifier:** Global unique reference to script (independent of installation)

 **Returns:** Information about CRMScript

 [WSDL file for Services88/CRMScript](../Services88-CRMScript.md)